All three of these: Dybantsa records unique triple-double in win against Eastern Washington

 Triple-doubles are rare in college basketball.

-The one BYU freshman AJ Dybantsa turned in Monday night was even rarer.
+The one BYU freshman AJ Dybantsa turned in Monday night was really one of a kind.

-Dybantsa recording the first triple-double of his career with 33 points, ten rebounds and a career-high ten assists, leading No. 10 BYU pulled away in the second half to defeat Eastern Washington 109-81 on Monday evening at the Marriott Center.
+Dybantsa recorded the first triple-double of his career with 33 points, 10 rebounds and 10 assists, leading No. 10 BYU to pull away in the second half to rout Eastern Washington 109-81 on Monday at the Marriott Center.

 He won’t turn 19 until Jan.
 27, 2026.

-Richie Saunders added 22 points on 6-of-13 shooting, including four 3-pointers, while Kennard Davis Jr. contributed 17 points behind a career-high five 3-pointers.
-Robert Wright III chipped in 17 points and seven assists as BYU placed five players in double figures.
+Saunders added 22 points on 6-of-13 shooting, including four 3-pointers, while Kennard Davis Jr. contributed 17 points behind a career-high five 3-pointers.
+Wright chipped in 17 points and seven assists as BYU placed five players in double figures.

-The Cougars shot 53.5 percent from the field and knocked down 16 3-pointers, while outscoring Eastern Washington 26-0 in points off turnovers and winning the rebounding battle 42-31.
+The Cougars shot 53.5% from the field and knocked down 16 3-pointers, while outscoring Eastern Washington 26-0 in points off turnovers and winning the rebounding battle 42-31.

 BYU seized control early in the second half, opening the period on a 14-2 run to extend its halftime lead and never looked back.
-The Cougars scored 56 points after the break, shooting 60.5 percent in the second half to stretch the margin to as many as 28.
+The Cougars scored 56 points after the break, shooting 60.5% in the second half to stretch the margin to as large as 28.

 The teams traded baskets through the opening minutes before Dybantsa made an impact on both ends, coming up with a steal and finishing a fast-break dunk.
 After an Eagles 3-pointer, Davis Jr. found Robert Wright III for a triple to steady BYU.